 Tuscan White Bean Pasta

 Tuscan white bean pasta is so easy to make and the perfect weeknight dinner recipe.
-This vegan white bean pasta is a great option for meatless meals and is gluten free and dairy free.
-Ready in just 15 minutes.
+Ready in just 15 minutes, this vegan white bean pasta is a great option for meatless meals and made with mostly pantry ingredients.

 Print Pin Save Rate